 What does the future of the digital twin look like?

-The The future of the digital twin promises further development in its possible applications, extended remote maintenance functions, profound contributions to digital transformation, optimised construction project management solutions and increased integration in asset management.
-The digital twin is expected to find application in more and more industries as the technology continues to advance and its benefits become more apparent.
+The Future of the digital twin promises a further development in the application possibilities, extended remote maintenance functions, profound contributions to the digital Transformation, optimised construction project management solutions and increased integration in asset management.
+The digital twin is expected to be used in more and more industries as the technology advances and its benefits become increasingly clear.
 The extended remote maintenance functions now enable companies to operate their systems even more efficiently and cost-effectively.
-The digital twin allows them to access the systems remotely, Error and carry out maintenance work without having to be on site.
-This not only saves time and costs, but also increases the availability of the systems.
+Thanks to the digital twin, they can access the systems remotely, Error and carry out maintenance work without having to be on site.
+This not only saves time and money, but also increases the availability of the systems.

 The digital twin will also help to take digital transformation in companies to a new level.
 By creating detailed virtual models of physical systems, companies can identify and optimise weak points at an early stage.
 The digital twin therefore offers the opportunity to analyse, simulate and optimise processes before they are implemented in the real world.
 This enables companies to reduce costs, increase efficiency and minimise risks.